polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/installing-substrate.md

 curl https://getsubstrate.io -sSf | bash -s -- --fast
 ```

+This command will install:
+* All the dependencies required to start a Substrate node, includes OpenSSL, CMake, LLVM, etc.
-This command will install the [substrate-up](https://github.com/paritytech/substrate-up) commands for creating your own nodes and modules.
+* The [substrate-up](https://github.com/paritytech/substrate-up) commands for creating your own nodes and modules.

 This is the most common way to start your Substrate's journey.

 ## Full Installation

-If you want to experience the latest Substrate's features and **have a good internet connection**, then run command:
+If you want to experience the latest Substrate's features, you should install Substrate without the `--fast` flag:

 ```bash
 curl https://getsubstrate.io -sSf | bash
 ```

-This command will:
+Besides the dependencies and `substrate-up` scripts installed in [Fast Installation](#fast-installation), this command will also install:
-* Install latest [subkey](https://github.com/paritytech/substrate/tree/master/subkey) which generate or restore the keys used for Substrate chains.
+* Latest [subkey](https://github.com/paritytech/substrate/tree/master/subkey) which generate or restore the keys used for Substrate chains.
-* Install latest Substrate [node](https://github.com/paritytech/substrate/tree/master/node) for you to have a taste of all the available Substrate's features.
+* Latest Substrate [node](https://github.com/paritytech/substrate/tree/master/node) for you to have a taste of all the available Substrate's features.
-* Install the [substrate-up](https://github.com/paritytech/substrate-up) scripts for quickly creating your own nodes and modules.

-It will take 20 ~ 40 minutes to finish, depends on your hardware and network connection.
+It will take 20 to 40 minutes to finish, depending on your hardware and network connection.
 Once it is done, check that Substrate is properly installed by running `substrate --version`.
 You should see something like this:
 ```
 $ substrate --version
 substrate 2.0.0-6f0d28863-x86_64-macos